 While this model did not fare well in the overall scoring metric, this was due in large part to its low scores in adjustability and locking mechanism, which were weighted heavily in this review.
 However, it performed very well in other areas, so if you determine that the locking mechanism of this paddle doesn't bother you, this could be the paddle for you.

-Despite its locking mechanism debacles, the iGK managed to receive a high score for performance, and it beat out the other three-piece model in the test (the Super Paddle).
+Despite its locking mechanism debacles, the iGK managed to receive a high score for performance.
 This model's large rectangular blade moved water well on both forward and backward strokes, and users felt that the light weight of the paddle contributed to a more pleasant experience on the water.
-Additionally, this model did not have the same issue as the Super Paddle, which had a little bit of wiggle in the handle where the shaft section met the blade section.
+Additionally, this model did not have wiggle in the handle where the shaft section met the blade section.

 Ease of Adjustment